A newborn wrapped in a blanket rests calmly in a caregiver’s arms, showing healthy skin tone as adults gently observe for signs of jaundice.

 Diagnosis

-If your newborn shows signs of jaundice, your baby’s doctor will examine his or her skin, the whites of the eyes and possibly the gums.
+If your newborn shows signs of jaundice, your baby’s doctor will examine their skin, the whites of the eyes and possibly the gums.
 Your doctor may also check your baby’s urine and poo.

 If jaundice is suspected, a medical device known as a bilirubinometer may be used to test the level of bilirubin in your baby’s blood.
 This works by shining a light onto your newborn’s skin and analysing the light that is reflected back.